LawrenceWillie/play-your-part/README.md

     Profile Management: Both providers and users can manage their profiles, update information, and track their activities.
     Secure Payment Gateway: Secure and easy payment options for service bookings.

+    Usage

+    For Service Providers:
+        Sign up and create a profile.
+        List your services with detailed information.
+        Manage your service listings and bookings from your dashboard.

+    For Service Seekers:
+        Sign up and create a profile.
+        Search for services based on your needs.
+        Book services and leave reviews after completion.
+License

+GreenTech is licensed under the GreenTech License